 This post is going to be very different from those I usually write.
 Instead of talking about Adobe technology or related topics, today I want to explain how I became an architect in the Adobe consulting organisation.
 This came as a suggestion from a colleague, in case others would like to follow the same path.

 Early days in consulting

 I do not think I need to explain that the first tool I worked with was Adobe Analytics.
 It is the tool that I have written more about.
-I had worked with this tool before I joined Adobe and, naturally, it became the area I worked on when I joined Adobe in 2012.
+I had worked with this tool in my previous job and, naturally, it became the area I worked on when I joined Adobe in 2012.
 As a side note, I have to admit that this move was one of the best decisions in my life.

 During this period, I worked mainly as a technical consultant.
 One year after I joined, I was already considered a subject matter expert.
 On the other hand, I did not know anything about other tools.
 One of my colleagues, who sat next to me, was a Target consultant, and I did not even understand what Target was about.
 To me, the Adobe world was only about Analytics.

 Looking back in time, this is not a good attitude to become an architect.
 At that time, I was nowhere near that job description.